Documentation Index

 On an existing key

-To add or modify IP restrictions on an active key:
+To add or modify IP restrictions on an active key:- Go to Settings > Developer

 - Find the key in the API Keys list